LAMP: Extracting Text from Gradients with Language Model Priors: Related Work

 \section{Related Work}

-Federated learning \cite{fedsgd, fedopt} has recently attracted substantial research interest \cite{advances} due to its ability to train large deep learning models in a decentralized way, such that individual user data is not shared during training.
-Instead, individual clients calculate local gradient updates on their private data and share only the updates with a centralized server that aggregates updates from all clients \cite{fedsgd}.
-The underlying assumption of federated training is that user data cannot be recovered from gradient updates, allowing clients to train a joint model on their private data.
-Recently, several works \cite{phong2017privacy,dlg,idlg,zhu2021rgap} demonstrated that gradients can still leak information, thus invalidating the fundamental privacy assumption.
+Federated learning \cite{fedsgd, fedopt} has attracted substantial interest \cite{advances} due to its ability to train deep learning models in a decentralized way, such that individual user data is not shared during training.
+Instead, individual clients calculate local gradient updates on their private data, and share them with a centralized server, which aggregates them to update the model \cite{fedsgd}.
+The underlying assumption is that user data cannot be recovered from gradient updates.
+Recently, several works \cite{phong2017privacy,dlg,idlg,zhu2021rgap} demonstrated that gradients can in fact still leak information, invalidating the fundamental privacy assumption.
 Moreover, recent work achieved near-perfect image reconstruction from gradients \cite{geiping, nvidia, jeon2021gradient}.
 Interestingly, prior work showed that an auxiliary model~\cite{jeon2021gradient} or prior information~\cite{bayesian} can significantly improve reconstruction quality.
-Finally, \citet{arora} recently noticed that gradient leakage attacks often make strong assumptions, namely that batch normalization statistics and ground truth labels are known.
-In our work, we do not assume knowledge of batch normalization statistics and as we focus on binary classification tasks, we can simply enumerate all possible labels during reconstruction.
+Finally, \citet{arora} noticed that gradient leakage attacks often make strong assumptions, namely that batch normalization statistics and ground truth labels are known.
+In our work, we do not assume knowledge of batch normalization statistics and as we focus on binary classification tasks, we can simply enumerate all possible labels.